Tax Institute Speakers

 McEowen has been a visiting professor of law at the University of Arkansas School of Law in Fayetteville, Arkansas, teaching in both the J.D. and L.L.M. programs.
 He has taught at Washburn Law and the Drake University School of Law Summer Institute in Agricultural Law.

 McEowen conducts approximately 80-100 seminars annually across the United States for farmers, agricultural business professionals, lawyers, and other tax professionals.
 He also conducts two radio programs each airing twice monthly heard across the Midwest and on the worldwide web.
-He also can be seen as a frequent guest on Ag Day TV and other Farm Journal media outlets.
+He also can be seen as a frequent guest on Ag Day TV, other Farm Journal media outlets and has a weekly program on RFD TV where he discusses various agricultural law and tax topics with the RFD TV hosts.

 In 2003, McEowen was named the recipient of the American Agricultural Law Association (AALA) Distinguished Service Award.
 He is also the recipient of the AALA's award of excellence for professional scholarship.
 In 2006, McEowen was named the President-Elect of the AALA.